June 6th, 2021: I’ve written an updated version of this article.

 That works!
 I can unplug the Android and plug in the iPhone.
 Port eth1 appears and everything “just works” including WireGuard.
 You’ll need to enable the native USB tethering feature on the iPhone because EasyTether is only for Android.
 Visible has “unlimited” hotspot data so EasyTether wouldn’t give me any advantage.

 The only thing I usually need to do when changing phones is to restart WireGuard with:

 There’s probably some way to script that when a phone is plugged in.

 EasyTether, WireGuard and Windscribe together perform very well.
-I haven’t made exact measurements but with after many runs at speedtest.net and similar sites, I don’t notice much difference at all between using WireGuard or not.
+I haven’t made exact measurements but after many runs at speedtest.net and similar sites, I don’t notice much difference at all between using WireGuard or not.
 Speed on my laptop on the LAN is similar to running a test on the phone itself.
 On my AT&T plan, the phone by itself struggles at speedtest.net.
 For some reason, it often seems to take forever “finding optimal server” but with WireGuard it works quickly and smoothly.

 It’s also very reliable.
 I can work on it all day and it never misses a beat.
 It places very little load on the Pi.
 According to htop, the CPU is barely ticking above idle.